-- Q4: Is an insurer/takaful operator or reinsurer/takaful operator allowed to apply to be a member for group registration if he is a non-entity or non-resident but have subsidiaries or branches in Malaysia? - A4: The insurer/takaful operator or reinsurer/takaful operator cannot apply for group registration. - 74.
-Transitional - Q1: As an insurer/takaful operator (registered person), can I charge service tax on an annual life premium spanning the appointed date (implementation of GST) before and up to the date before the appointed date and no further taxes is imposed on the premium for the period of cover from the appointed date to the end of the annual cover? - A1: Yes, you may do so as the provision of life insurance is an exempt supply and not subject to GST.
+- Q68: As an insurer/takaful operator (registered person), can I charge service tax on an annual life premium spanning the appointed date (implementation of GST) before and up to the date before the appointed date and no further taxes is imposed on the premium for the period of cover from the appointed date to the end of the annual cover? - A69: Yes, you may do so as the provision of life insurance is an exempt supply and not subject to GST.
 However, if you have charged your policy holder service tax on the annual premium for the period before and after the appointed date, then you are required to account for the full sum of service tax when you receive payment from your policyholder.

-75. Miscellaneous
+Miscellaneous

-Q1: Insurance companies have to contribute 0.25% from the collection of (motor) insurance premiums to the Road Safety

-Fund managed by the Transport Ministry.
-Is there a GST liability on this contribution?

-- A1: This contribution to the Road Safety Fund is not subject to GST. - Q2: What is the GST implication on the yearly premiums that the financial institutions are required to pay to the Malaysia Deposit Insurance Corporation (MDIC) that administers the deposit insurance system? - A2: The premiums charged by the Malaysia Deposit Insurance Corporation to the banks will not be subject to GST. - Q3: An overseas insurance expert (loss arbitrator) is engaged by a GST registered insurer/takaful operator to settle a claims appeal in the Malaysian court.
+- Q70: Insurance companies have to contribute 0.25% from the collection of (motor) insurance premiums to the Road Safety Fund managed by the Transport Ministry.
+Is there a GST liability on this contribution? - A70: This contribution to the Road Safety Fund is not subject to GST. - Q71: What is the GST implication on the yearly premiums that the financial institutions are required to pay to the Malaysia Deposit Insurance Corporation (MDIC) that administers the deposit insurance system? - A71: The premiums charged by the Malaysia Deposit Insurance Corporation to the insurers will not be subject to GST. - Q72: An overseas insurance expert (loss arbitrator) is engaged by a GST registered insurer/takaful operator to settle a claims appeal in the Malaysian court.
 Since the LA is a foreign resident, he will not charge GST on his arbitrage fees.
-Do I need to account GST on the arbitrage fees as an imported service? - A3: The arbitrage fees charged will be treated as a supply of imported services received by the insurer/takaful operator.
-The insurer/takaful operator is required to account GST on the imported services and he is entitled to claim input taxes.
+Do I need to account GST on the arbitrage fees as an imported service? - A72: The arbitrage fees charged will be treated as a supply of imported services received by the insurer/takaful operator.
+The insurer/takaful operator is required to account GST on the imported services and he is entitled to claim input taxes. - Q73: Is the annual levy imposed by PIAM on its member companies subject to GST? - A73: Yes, the annual levy charged by PIAM IS subject to GST at a standard rate. - Q74: Is the supply of insurance services by Malaysian Motor Insurance Pool subject to GST? - A74: Yes, the supply is subject to GST at a standard rate. - Q75: Is the supply of management services made by MMIP Services Sdn Bhd to manage the insurance pool subject to GST?